-1. Simply because it was a trend setter.
+1. Just because it was a trendsetter.
 Nobody can count the number of movies inspired by Anbe Vaa.
 It gave the directors and producers the confidence that romcoms can make money too (Not just money but big money).

-1. AVM had this wonderful team of in house script writers who can turn any language movie in to a Tamil script.
-As Anbe Vaa was a rehash of Come September, the other movies from their production house were mostly based on other language movies.
-Jaavert Seetharaman was considered to be a expert in converting scripts to suit the Tamil audience.
+1. AVM had this excellent team of in-house scriptwriters who can turn any language movie into a Tamil script.
+As Anbe Vaa was a rehash of Come September, the other films from their production house were mostly based on other language movies.
+Javert Seetharaman was considered to be an expert in converting scripts to suit the Tamil audience.

 2. Anbe Vaa was the first script made by AVM to suit a star actor.
 They usually choose the actor based on the script.

-4. Anbe Vaa was the first complete color movie produced by AVM.
+4. Anbe Vaa was the first complete colour movie produced by AVM.

-5.Naan Parthathile was one of the few songs shot in outdoor with MGR as he avoids the public shooting due to the huge fan following he had and he never used to learn dance in front of the public in order to maintain his image.
+5.Naan Parthathile was one of the few songs shot in outdoor with MGR as he avoids the public shooting due to the massive fan following he had, and he never used to learn dance in front of the public to maintain his image.

 6. During those days, the release of the lyrics as a book was popular.
-AVM released the Anbe Vaa lyric book like a LB Record, that was even sold in black market for higher prices.
+AVM released the Anbe Vaa lyric book like an LB Record, that was even sold on the black market for higher prices.